 Unity has a function called Timeline (Unity’s official manual).

-In the Timeline Editor window, you can control various elements in sequence, switching objects and playing music, animation, particle effect and etc. It is particularly strong in adjusting the timing of interaction between objects, so it’s indispensable when creating a particle live show, adding effects to the song.
+In the Timeline Editor window, you can control various elements in sequence, switching objects and playing music, animations, particle effects, etc. It is great for adjusting the timing of interaction between objects, so it’s an indispensable function for creating a particle live show and adding effects to a song.

 Next, in the Hierarchy window, create an empty object (‘Create > Create Empty’), which becomes the GameObject that stores the data of the Timeline.
 This time I named it ‘TLLyrics’.

-With the object (‘TLLyrics’) created above selected in the Hierarchy window, press ‘Create’ in the Timeline Editor to get it ready.
-It creates the Timeline asset (‘TLLyricsTimeline’) automatically and attaches the ‘Playable Director’ and ‘Animator’ components to ‘TLLyrics’.
+With the object (‘TLLyrics’) created in the Hierarchy window, press ‘Create’ in the Timeline Editor to get it ready.
+It will create the Timeline asset (‘TLLyricsTimeline’) automatically and also attaches the ‘Playable Director’ and ‘Animator’ components to ‘TLLyrics’.

-We make a GameObject appear at the specified timing.
+We want to make a GameObject appear at a specified time.
 You need to add ‘Activation Track’ to activate and deactivate the GameObject.
 Press ‘Add’ in the top left corner of the Timeline Editor and select ‘Activation Track’ to add a new track to the Editor.

-Let’s use a Cube as an object to appear.
-Create a Cube ( ‘Create > 3D Object > Cube’) in the Hierarchy and specify it in the Activation Track created earlier (Alternatively, you can do the same by dragging and dropping the GameObject to appear onto the Timeline Editor).
+Let’s use a Cube as the object to appear.
+Create a Cube ( ‘Create > 3D Object > Cube’) in the Hierarchy and specify it in the Activation Track created earlier (Alternatively, you can do the same by dragging and dropping the GameObject to appear in the Timeline Editor).

 Play it to check if the Cube appears in one second.